replygirl/change-case-object/README.md

 #### `paramCase`

-> Transform into a lower cased string with dashes between words.

 ```ts
 paramCase({ some_key: { some_other_key: true })
 // { 'some-key': { 'some-other-key': true }}
 ```

 #### `pascalCase`

-> Transform into a string of capitalized words without separators.

 ```ts
 pascalCase({ some_key: { some_other_key: true })